GauthamYerroju/rsync-backup-script/README.md

 ## Features

+- Simple file-based backup for easy restore
+- NTFS compatible
+- Automatic backup of old versions and deleted files
+  - Auto-delete backups older than 30 days
 - Runs off of just rsync and basic bash commands, no other dependencies
 - Runs without sudo, for current user
 - Safe: only does a dry run by default
 - Within destination directory, creates separate folders for each hostname+username+userID (in case multiple users back up to the same destination, and for easy identification after OS reinstallation)
 - Detailed logs saved in backup folder
-- Simple file-based backup for easy restore
-- NTFS compatible
-- Backups old versions and deleted files
-  - Delete backups older than 30 days

 ## Options